htsx/CSC_400/README.md

   2. Quantify how various aspects, such as staff behavior, comfort, and punctuality, influence overall satisfaction.
   3. Deliver data-driven recommendations for targeted service enhancements.

+You must setup the Virtual Environment for this to work, guide below.

 ## Virtual Environment Guide

 ## *****Prerequisites*****